 Murray’s contract surpasses former No. 1 pick Andrew Wiggins max 5-year, $147, 710, 050 million dollar deal that was signed on October 11, 2017, with the Minnesota Timberwolves.

 Murray is coming off an outstanding third-year starting 75 of 74 games, he averaged 18.2 points, 4.2 rebounds, 4.8 assists and had solid 2.1 turnover ratio.
 He shot 43.7% from the field, 36.7% from three-point range and 84.8% from the free throw line.

-The 22 year-old Murray averaged 21.3 points, 4.7 assists and 4.4 rebounds in first-ever NBA playoffs appearance.
+The 22-year-old Murray averaged 21.3 points, 4.7 assists and 4.4 rebounds in his first-ever NBA playoffs appearance.